Eng-AliGhazzawi/pytorch-retinanet/README.md

 `img_002.jpg` contains a cat and a bird.
 `img_003.jpg` contains no interesting objects/animals.

+**Beware**: Some software adds empty lines in place of a labelless image; in such a case, you must follow the instructions in the above example. or it will produce a file not found error.

 ### Class mapping format
 The class name to ID mapping file should contain one mapping per line.